The guiding information below responds to some frequently asked questions about adding Actions, Goals and Deliverables to your RAP.

 Is it mandatory to set Goals and/or Deliverables?

-While it is not mandatory to add Goals and Deliverables, it is strongly encouraged.
-Setting them is great way to personalise and localise your school’s or early learning service’s RAP commitments.
+While it is not mandatory to add Goals and Deliverables when first developing your RAP, it is strongly encouraged as a way to personalise and localise your school’s or early learning service’s RAP commitments, and hold yourself accountable to them.

 -